markjivko/kronup-php/docs/Api/OrganizationsApi.md

 ## `create()`

-> Organizations Add an organization owned by the current user
+> Add an organization owned by the current user

 {: .new-title }
 > #️⃣ Execute example in terminal